 Investing in our securities involves risks.
 Before you make a decision to buy our securities, in addition to the risks and uncertainties discussed above under "Cautionary Note Regarding Forward-Looking Statements," you should carefully consider the specific risks set forth herein.
 If any of these risks actually occur, it may materially harm our business, financial condition, liquidity and results of operations.
 As a result, the market price of our securities could decline, and you could lose all or part of your investment.
 Additionally, the risks and uncertainties described in this prospectus or any prospectus supplement are not the only risks and uncertainties that we face.
-We may face additional risks and uncertainties that are not presently known to us, or that we currently deem immaterial, which may also impair our business, prospects, financial condition or operating results.
+We may face additional risks and uncertainties that we face.
+We may face additional risks and uncertainties impair our business, prospects, financial condition or operating results.
 The following discussion should be read in conjunction with our financial statements and the financial statements of the Company and notes to the financial statements included herein.